OmerAran/micronote/README.md

 # micronote project

 This project is about taking notes.
 There is two type objects named user and note.
 I have tried to write an API which has relaitons between objects.
-I decided to write an app that need one.
+I decided to write an app that i need one.
 I have experienced RestAPI development, how to work with relationships between entities(one to many...), logic of DTOs and converters, Exception Handling.

 ## API Reference